Ebonsignori/Operating-Systems-Fall-2018/lecture_3 (8-23)/README.md

 If quantum P1 finishes (program completes and doesn't need CPU power) before its allotted time, then the next quantum, P2 will immediately take over and the slices will be readjusted so that the P2 doesn't get extra time

-7. **Multi User System**:
+7. **Multi-User System**:
 Several users are using the CPU at the same time.

-8. **Multi Program System**:
+8. **Multi-Program System**:
 Several Programs / Several Jobs are using the CPU

 **Spooler**

-**Spool**: (Symultanious Peripheral Operations Online) It accomodates or manages the input jobs (new programs that are arriving) and the output jobs (jobs that have executed / finished and are waiting to use an ouput device)
+**Spool**: (Simultaneous Peripheral Operations Online) It accommodates or manages the input jobs (new programs that are arriving) and the output jobs (jobs that have executed / finished and are waiting to use an output device)

-Several programs are finished and waiting to use an I/O device, and a spooler is in charge.
+In a multi-program system, several programs are finished and waiting to use an I/O device, and a spooler is in charge of directing them.

 9. **Real Time**:
     - Hard
-        - Computer guarentees that it will give you the result within the restricted time.
+        - Computer guarantees that it will give you the result within the restricted time.
     - Soft
-        - No guarentee, but it will give priority to program and try its best to process it in real time.
+        - No guarantee, but it will give priority to program and try its best to process it in real time.

 10. **PC Systems**: